Best of Brick

 5. How do I avoid a bidding war for a rental?

 To beat out the competition, you want to make sure you have a strong application that's ready to go and be first in the door.
-Don't wait til the weekend to visit an open house—try getting in there earlier on a Thursday or Friday.
+Don't wait until the weekend to visit an open house—try getting in there earlier on a Thursday or Friday.
 Being fast and first, however, may not be enough.

 One tip to put you ahead of the competition is to offer to start the lease early.
 Can you move within a few days of seeing the apartment?
 Landlords don't want their apartments sitting empty.

-"The typical market allows for anywhere between 15 to 30 days for the expected move-in date of a new tenant, an applicant can sometimes trade an immediate occupancy for their application being considered first," Hourigan says.
+"The typical market allows for anywhere between 15 to 30 days for the expected move-in date of a new tenant; an applicant can sometimes trade an immediate occupancy for their application being considered first," Hourigan says.

 The summer is normally the busiest time in the rental market and that means landlords usually want leases to start and end between May and August.
 If an applicant in the winter months is open to a 16 or 18 month lease term they can sometimes leverage that flexibility.